 People to contact at St. Helen’s regarding Child Protection and Safeguarding:

 |Designated Safeguarding Lead (DSL)||Mrs. Caren Dickinson||SENDco|

 |Deputy Designated Safeguarding Lead (DDSL)||Mrs. Clare Ferriday||PSA / Pupil Mentor / TA|

 |Nominated Lead Governor for Safeguarding||Mr. Charlie Northcott||Governor (Foundation)|

 |Nominated Deputy Lead Governor for Safeguarding||Mrs. Rachel Sharpe||Governor (LEA)|

-Other policies connected to the safeguarding and wellbeing of children include those listed below, all of which can be viewed on the Policies page of our website
+Our other policies connected to the safeguarding and wellbeing of children include those listed below:

 We follow the Local Authority’s Safer Recruitment protocols and the Department for Education Guidance ‘Keeping Children Safe in Education’, ‘What to do if you are worried that a child is being abused’, ‘Working Together to Safeguard Children’ – all of the Departmental guidance notes can be downloaded below.